Music of Kenya

 The music of Kenya is very diverse, with multiple types of folk music based on the variety over 50 regional languages.

 Zanzibaran taarab music has also become popular, as has hip hop, reggae music, soul, soukous, zouk, rock and roll, funk and Europop.
-Additionally, there is a growing western classical music scene and Kenya is home to a number of music colleges and schools.
+Additionally, there is a western classical music scene and Kenya is home to a number of music colleges and schools.

 Popular music

 The guitar is the most dominant instrument in Kenyan popular music.
 Guitar rhythms are very complex and include both native beats and imported ones, especially the Congolese cavacha rhythm; music usually involves the interplay of multiple parts and, more recently, showy guitar solos.

 Lyrics are most often in Swahili or native languages, like Kalenjin though radio will generally not play music in one of the ethnic languages.